sauravgore/jMAVSim_Ubuntu/README.md

 (But for fixed wing you will need some more aerodynamics knowledge).
 See files under `src/me/drton/jmavsim/vehicle/` as examples.

-The camera can be placed on any point, including gimabal, that can be controlled by autopilot, see `CameraGimbal2D` class and usage example (commented) in Simulator.java.
+The camera can be placed on any point, including gimabal, that can be controlled by autopilot, see `CameraGimbal2D` class and usage example in Simulator.java.
+Gimbal is visually represented and can be enabled by setting at least one of the control channels to > -1 (see DEFAULT_CAM_PITCH_CHAN and DEFAULT_CAM_ROLL_CHAN in Simulator.java).

 Sensors data can be replayed from real flight log, use `LogPlayerSensors` calss for this.